posted on: 9 January, 2019

 This is the oldest district of Bremen with only a couple of blocks but lined with houses from the 15th century.
 While these were originally poor fishermen’s homes, nowadays it’s a pedestrian shopping district with lots of interesting little shops, galleries and cafes.
 We spend the days strolling around the city before focusing on the evening entertainment.
 ATO advised us where to get some genuine good and reasonably priced local food and off we went.

-The nightlife was bustling as well as relaxing and diverse!
+The nightlife was buzzing yet relaxed and very diverse!
 From swanky cocktail bars, grungy alternative watering holes to cosy home brewing pubs.
 No closing times and friendly locals!
 It hit everyone’s spot, thank god.
 So, like the planning of this trip the atmosphere of Bremen was easy going and we loved it.
-In short, a great weekend away!
+In short, a great surprise weekend away!

 @Manuel Ley (firstname.lastname@example.org)